 Okay, so what should we do with this, Donnie?

 Now, the first line of this slide is, Find all of the personal information throughout your organization.
 Now, that's not a hint and tip, it is without a doubt the only thing you should be doing to make a start to comply with these regulations.
-Now you see what Carol spoke about so far is we need to know what personal information we have.
+We need to know what personal information we have.
 We need to know how it's used.
 We need to know what you do with it.
 How long are you going to keep it for, who you're sharing it with, how you are storing it.
 That's the first step to comply with any of these rules and regulations is to really go through and do a discovery process throughout your entire organization to work out what information you've got.
 Now you probably, like we were, and HelpSystems has been around 35 years, when we started looking four years ago to GDPR, I found personal information that 20 years ago would probably be very relevant and is now totally irrelevant.

 So, we say well do we still need it?
 And we didn't, so we got rid of it.
 If you get rid of it, there's less data to protect, there’s less data here to share with people, and you have to have a legal basis now with GDPR as to why you’re using my information.
 It's almost like a retrospective law.
 So it's really really difficult.
 If you have got data, I say get rid of it if you don't need it anymore, or if there's no legal basis to have it.
 And if you're storing it or doing anything with it, encrypt it, and if you can't encrypt it, you need to make sure you have technological processes in place the GDPR specifically says technological and organizational processes in place.
 Organizational processes to provide the data and tell people what you have.
 Technological is exactly software and hardware.
 Encryption is the best thing you can do.
 If you have any type of personal data, you can encrypt it.
 Absolutely fantastic.